Mnuchin pulls plug on some pandemic lending programs that Fed considers essential

-Mnuchin said the move would allow Congress to re-appropriate some $455 billion allocated to Treasury under the CARES Act in the spring, much of which was used to set up a series of Fed lending programs with Treasury’s support.
+“I think given where the economy is, and there is so much uncertainty still out there, it is prudent to keep those things open,” Atlanta Fed President Raphael Bostic said in an interview on Bloomberg Television.
+Bostic is on the shortlist to be Biden’s Treasury secretary.

+The announcement could signal potential trouble for the incoming Biden administration.
+Although the programs were not used extensively, Fed officials felt their presence reassured financial markets and investors that credit would remain available to help businesses, local agencies and even nonprofits through the pandemic downturn.

-The surprise announcement sent benchmark U.S. Treasury yields and equity index futures lower.
-While only a small fraction of the funds were loaned, the Fed and analysts said the programs were symbolically reassuring to credit markets.
+The announcement sent benchmark U.S. Treasury yields and equity index futures lower.

-The decision put the outgoing Trump administration at odds with the central bank, whose actions have helped keep the economy on an even keel during the worst economic downturn in a century.

-In a statement, the Fed said it “would prefer that the full suite of emergency facilities established during the coronavirus pandemic continue to serve their important role as a backstop for our still-strained and vulnerable economy.”

-Importantly, Mnuchin did allow a 90-day extension to a group of other programs that supply cash to key financial markets, including those for short-term corporate credit.
+Mnuchin did allow a 90-day extension to a group of other programs that supply cash to core financial markets, including those for short-term corporate credit.

-But Fed officials in recent days have emphasized that the economy is not yet out of the woods, with the pandemic spreading, millions unemployed and important business sectors suffering depression-level downturns.
+But Fed officials have emphasized in recent days that the broad economy is not yet out of the woods, with the pandemic spreading, millions unemployed and important business sectors suffering Depression-level downturns.

-In his letter to Powell, Mnuchin said that in the “unlikely event” that the lending programs are again needed, the Fed can request the Treasury to re-establish them with funding from the Treasury’s own stability fund or with new money from Congress.
+In his letter to Powell, Mnuchin said that in the “unlikely event” the lending programs were again needed, the Fed could request the Treasury to re-establish them with funding from the Treasury’s own stability fund or with new money from Congress.

-The programs, particularly the “Main Street” and local government landing programs, raised the prospect of trillions of dollars in central bank credit flooding into an economy that had been partially shut down in the spring to curb the economic fallout from the pandemic.
+The programs, particularly the “Main Street” and local government landing programs, raised the prospect of trillions of dollars in central bank credit flooding into an economy that had been partially shut down in the spring because of the pandemic.

-The Fed had made $5.4 billion in Main Street loans according to data released on Thursday.
-The Municipal Liquidity Facility had only issued about $1.7 billion in loans out of $500 billion available.
+As of Thursday, the Fed had made just $5.4 billion in Main Street loans, according to data released on Thursday.
+The Municipal Liquidity Facility had only issued about $1.7 billion in loans.

-But Fed officials said the programs were an important reminder to businesses and investors that the central bank’s lender of last resort powers, usually limited to financial institutions, had been opened to the entire economy because of the pandemic’s dramatic impact on commerce.
+But the programs were considered an important element of the pandemic response, broadened at the behest of lawmakers who wanted the central bank’s lender-of-last-resort powers, usually limited to financial institutions, opened to the entire economy because of the pandemic’s dramatic impact on commerce.

 ‘INJECTING UNCERTAINTY’

-Still, the programs were a step beyond traditional central banking, and some in Congress felt it was time for them to end even with coronavirus infections at record levels and deployment of a vaccine likely months off.
+Some Republicans in Congress now felt it was time for the Fed to retrench, even with coronavirus infections at record levels and deployment of a vaccine likely months off.

-Pat Toomey, a senior Republican senator poised to lead the banking committee, which overseas the Fed, if Republicans hold the Senate, said he applauded the Treasury’s actions.
+Pat Toomey, a Republican senator poised to lead the Banking Committee, which overseas the Fed, if Republicans hold the Senate, applauded the Treasury’s actions.

 Others were not convinced.